aetheric-oss/se-services/docs/semp.md

 - Other collaborators must review the code, make comments, and give their approvals prior to merging the branch.

-The official [Arrow Developer Guide](https://www.arrowair.com/docs/contributing/devguide) describes this process in specifics.
+The official [Aetheric Developer Guide](https://www.arrowair.com/docs/contributing/devguide) describes this process in specifics.

 ### :bookmark: Creating a Release